 #2: Practice, Practice, Practice

 Did you let your shotgun target practice lag over the last few months in favor of winter activities?
-Make sure that you get a right amount of training in before you go hunting.
+Make sure that you get the right amount of training in before you go hunting.
 Consider purchasing a turkey target to set up at your local shooting range.
 Keep in mind that you might only get one chance to take a lethal shot at a live gobbler.
 Take the time to practice until you feel confident that your shooting is in tip top shape and then drill a little more.

 #3: Pick a Promising Location